IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 First, you can read the output message :) and try to solve the problem.
 In many cases, there are two kind of problems.
 The program fails to :

 - create the service given in configuration.
-In this case, four reasons are possibles :
+In this case, four reasons are possible :
-    - the name of service implementation in *config.xml* contains mistakes
+    - the name of service implementation in *config.xml* contains mistakes,
-    - the bundle that contains this service is not activated in the profile
+    - the module that contains this service is not activated in the profile,
-    - the bundle plugin.xml, that contains this service, does not declare the service or the declaration contains mistakes.
+    - the plugin.xml of the module, that contains this service, does not declare the service, or the declaration contains mistakes.
     - the service is not registered in the Service Factory (forget of macro *fwServicesRegisterMacro(...)* in file .cpp)
 - manage the configuration of service.
-In this case, the implementation code in .cpp file ( generally configuring() method of service ) does not correspond to description code in config.xml ( Missing arguments, or not well-formed, or mistakes string parameters ).
+In this case, the implementation code in .cpp file ( generally configuring() method of service ) does not correspond to the description code in config.xml ( Missing arguments, or not well-formed, or mistakes in string parameters ).

 Do I need to convert my data object to a ::fwData::Object ?
 ==================================================================================================